You have plenty of website traffic but they aren’t buying

 + There is little in the way of customer support from staff

-When reaching a website, usually from a search, or through social media lead generation, visitors are looking for a clear path to progress through the site.
+When reaching a website, usually from a search, or through the social media management company, visitors are looking for a clear path to progress through the site.
 This journey should lead them from the general to those products (or services) of specific interest.
 Yet, many web presences don’t achieve this flow.

 In terms of a specific product, visitors often arrive at a generic homepage.
 Like a physical store, poor website signage can hamper them from finding what they are looking for; leading to a decision to try elsewhere.
 A solution to this problem is to craft a series of individual landing pages.
 These focus on the product – or range – that the search has indicated is of specific interest.
 Visitors are much more likely to make that purchase!